hemantajax/mfedemos/PORT_CONFIGURATION.md

 - Host (mfeui) on port 4200
 - Products on port 4201
 - Cart on port 4202
+- Profile on port 4203

-All three applications will start simultaneously and are ready for development.
+All four applications will start simultaneously and are ready for development.

 ### Option 2: Run Applications Individually